Brijeshzzz/brijeshzzz/README.md

 # about me

-Trying to learn new things in the tech world every day and uploading what iam learning in
+Trying to learn new things in the tech world every day and uploading what iam learning
      -   Nothing special about me :)

 ## Let’s Connect